Empora/AAPLAdvancedCollectionView/README.md

 This example demonstrates code factoring approaches to UICollectionViewDataSource that allow developers to compose complex and rich data models.
 In addition, the sample implements swipe to edit, batch editing including drag reordering, and a sophisticated custom UICollectionViewLayout that features pinning headers, global headers, and loading placeholders.

 # Changelog

+## 1.1.27
+Fixed logic in buildlayout that caused wrong layouting

 ## 1.1.26
 Segmented DataSource shows placeholder view on initial load